polychromatic/website/docs/roadmap.md

         - Ability to browse/share effects designed by other Polychromatic users.
         - Scriptable animated effects.
         - Import from Razer Chroma Workshop
-        - Change theme (skin) of Controller application.
+        - Change the Controller application's colour scheme.

 ---